Put Your Car on the Track

 For a road racer, one of the best ways is to

-Cascade Sports Car Club both have into programs, as does the Pro Drive racing school here at PIR.
+Cascade Sports Car Club both have intro programs, as does the Pro Drive racing school here at PIR.
 One

 good place to start is this website: www.safeisfast.com.

 There are lots of club days, and you don't need to belong to a particular club to join in.
-For your fee (they vary, but plan on $250) you will get 20 minute sessions each hour, which is enough to exhaust you.
+For your fee (they vary, but plan on $250-$350) you will get a 20 minute session each hour, which is enough to exhaust you.
 Clubs handle their own registration, and a list of clubs and their contact info is under the CONTACT heading on our home page.

 Want a track day that will make you feel like a VIP?
 Pro Drive offers one day high performance track days for drivers of all levels of experience.
 Have a blast speeding around the track with a professional instructor giving you valuable insight on your driving techniques.
-Sign-up at www.prodrive.net with coupon code PIR100 and save $100 off the regular price (date must be chosen to receive your discount).
+Schedule today! www.prodrive.net Use coupon code PIRsaves and save $100 off the regular price (date must be chosen to receive your discount).

-Friday and Saturday evening is grudge racing on the quarter-mile.
+Friday and Saturday evening is grudge racing on the quarter-mile at Late Night drags.
 No points, no purse, no eliminations, just bragging rights.